Resources, Projects, and Domains

 Traditional data centers may be used to the LDAP technology, used by identity management systems like Microsoft Active Directory (MSAD) and Red Hat Enterprise Linux Identity Management (RHEL IdM) but this technology is losing ground for identity management systems compatible with OpenID Connect (OIDC), which are based on the OAuth standard.

 Nowadays, it is advisable to prefer OIDC identity systems over LDAP systems, especially for sharing authentication backends with modern cloud-native and containerized IT infrastructure applications, such as CI/CD systems.
-Some organizations stick with LDAP systems because most operating systems cannot authenticate local users using OIDC, but most of the times there is no reason to make OpenStack compute nodes members of your MSAD or RHEL IdM authetication domain.
+Some organizations stick with LDAP systems because most operating systems cannot authenticate local users using OIDC, but most of the time there is no reason to make OpenStack compute nodes members of your MSAD or RHEL IdM authentication domain.

 The System Scope